objectfoo/js-style/guide.md

 #### Making a module testable

-We use QUnit, so if QUnit is globally globally expose normally private methods for testing and optionally don't run our normal initialization method.
+We use QUnit, so if QUnit is on the window, expose your normally private methods for testing.
+Optionally don't run our normal initialization method.

 ```javascript
 var myModule = (function (myModule) {